Smith-Treumann theory and the linkage principle: Preliminaries on equivariant sheaves

 In other words, if $\scF$ belongs to $D \Sh_A(X,\bk)$, then $i^*(\For_A(\scF))$ admits a canonical ``lift'' as a complex of sheaves of $\bk[A]$-modules.
 In particular, for any geometric point $\overline{x}$ of $X^A$ the complex

 is in a natural way an object of $D(\bk[A]\Mod)$.

 From now on we assume that $S=\Spec(\F)$ for some field $\F$ of finite cohomological dimension, and that $X$ is of finite type over $\F$.
-(This assumption implies that $U$ is also of finite type over $\F$.
+(This assumption implies that $U$ is also of finite type over $\F$, see~\cite[Example~3.45]{gw}.
 By~\cite[Corollaire~1.5]{sga1} we deduce that $X/A$ and $U/A$ also are of finite type.)
 We also assume that $\bk$ is a field of characteristic $\ell>0$ which is nonzero in $\F$.
 The proof of the following proposition was explained to us by L. Illusie and W. Zheng.
 (A different, longer and slightly less easy proof can also be deduced from~\cite[Proposition~3.7]{dl}.)
+Recall that a bounded complex of $\bk[A]$-modules is called perfect if it is isomorphic in $\Db (\bk[A]\Mod)$ to a bounded complex of finitely generated projective modules.

 \begin{prop} Assume that $A$ is a simple group.
 If $\scF \in \Db \Sh_A(U,\bk)$ is such that $\For_A(\scF)$ has constructible cohomology sheaves (see~\cite[\href{https://stacks.math.columbia.edu/tag/03RW}{Tag 03RW}]{stacks-project}), then for any geometric point $\overline{x}$ of $X^A$ the complex of $\bk[A]$-modules